-Extension Means an addition to, or extension of, FortisBC's distribution system the cost of labour, material and construction equipment.
+Extension Cost Means FortisBC's estimated cost of constructing an Extension including the cost of labour, material and construction equipment.
 Extensions Cost includes the cost of connecting the Extension to FortisBC's distribution system, inspection costs, survey costs, and permit costs.
 If, in FortisBC's opinion, upgrades to FortisBC's distribution system would be beneficial for Service to other Customers, the extra cost of this reinforcement is excluded from the Extension Cost.